ryanweber88/portable-bootstrap/README.md

     ```

 This will:
-- Install essential development tools (Terraform, AWS CLI) if not present
+- Install essential development tools (Terraform, AWS CLI, Python 2/3) if not present
 - Create a symbolic link to the `pb` script at `~/.local/bin/pb`
 - Create the `~/.portable-bootstrap` directory to store generated profiles and completions
 - Copy the contents of `profiles/` into `~/.portable-bootstrap/` (only when files are updated)
 - Add the necessary `source` commands to your `~/.bashrc` or `~/.zshrc` file
 - Set up shell aliases and PATH configurations
+- Configure Python environments with pip, pipx, and pyenv

 3.  **Restart your shell** or open a new terminal window to apply the changes.